 Race entry fees are established by the local organizing committee (LOC).
 Triathlon Canada is required to collect these fees from all Canadian team members, and then transfer all funds directly to the LOC.
-The LOC/ITU also dictate the currency that entry fees must be paid in.
+The LOC/WT also dictate the currency that entry fees must be paid in.
 Understand that international event fees are often in US dollars, euros and in some cases other local currencies.

 Team Canada Uniform

 World Triathlon require all team members to have the same uniform that meets the uniform specifications outlined in the WT Competition Rules.
 The Team Canada mandatory uniform includes a race suit (1 or 2 piece, depending on athlete preference), a jacket and a t-shirt.

 Athletes must make their own arrangements for travel to world championship events.
 This includes airfare, ground transportation, bike shipments and accommodation.
 General information is always provided by Triathlon Canada to assist with this process.